raptor-ml/docs/docs/reference/pyexp/raptor-built-ins/readme.md

-# Natun Built-ins
+# Raptor Built-ins

-Natun has implemented a few built-in functions in the PyExp Runtime that can help you integrate feature operations in your code:
+Raptor has implemented a few built-in functions in the PyExp Runtime that can help you integrate feature operations in your code:

 ### Get Feature